decentralized-identity/keri/docs/Q-and-A.md

 Key Event Receipt Infrastructure; a secure identifier overlay for the internet.
 ## Why use KERI?
 Because there is no secure universal trust layer for the internet, currently (2020).\
+KEI is both privacy preserving and context-independent extensible.
+That means KERI is interoperable accross areas of application on the internet.
+It does so securely, with minimal sufficient means.
 _(@henkvancann)_

 ## Is KERI a DID?